Modern Slavery Statement for 2021/22

 We are at the forefront of change in mental health, working across England and Wales to challenge attitudes, improve services and provide information and advice.
 We have over 850 employees and over 3200 volunteers at Mind and Mind retail, and we are satisfied from our own due diligence and robust processes that there is no evidence of any slavery or human trafficking within the organisation.
 Our Mental Health and Wellbeing at Mind policy commits us to the antithesis of modern slavery; ensuring that all our volunteers and employees have the right support, guidance and work-life balance to maintain their mental wellbeing at work.
 This is reinforced by a wide policy framework, including a whistleblowing policy, recruitment and selection policy, grievance policy and safeguarding policy.

 We use a wide range of suppliers who support our operations and provide services at events.
 We are committed to ensuring that our suppliers share in our high standards and that there is no slavery or human trafficking in our supply chain.
-We require all our major suppliers to be compliant with the annual reporting requirements contained within section 54 of the Modern Slavery Act.
-Our procurement policy and contract guidance requires contractors to adhere to the relevant sections of our safeguarding, health and safety, equal opportunities, and anti-discrimination policies.
+We need all our major suppliers to be compliant with the annual reporting needs contained within section 54 of the Modern Slavery Act.
+Our procurement policy and contract guidance needs contractors to adhere to the relevant sections of our safeguarding, health and safety, equal opportunities, and anti-discrimination policies.
 Should any of our suppliers or sub-contractors fail to meet these standards, we will take action to review or terminate our relationship with them.

 We will continue to review our policies and processes to ensure that they have appropriate and relevant references to modern slavery, and include modern slavery conditions in our tender documents, new supplier forms and other procurement documentation.

 Our Senior Management and Trustees take seriously their responsibility in fulfilling these aims and will ensure that the organisation achieves them.